When you’re new to welding you wonder which is better? Flux core welding or MIG welding or

 4.Flux core wire needs knurled drive rolls installed inside the welder to feed the flux core wire over.
 The grooves in knurled drive rolls are U shaped and notched to gently grip the more delicate flux core wire.
 MIG welder drive rolls have V shaped grooves to feed the solid MIG wire.

-5. The welding gun angle for flux core welding is generally advised to be a drag angle, with the welding wire and gun angled ahead of the weld pool.
-This is because this angle helps build correct slag coverage in flux core welding.
-For MIG welding the opposite a push angle is generally advised.
+5. The welding gun angle for flux core welding is a drag angle generally.
+This means you angle your welding wire and gun angled of the weld pool.
+This is because this angle helps build the right slag cover for flux core welding.
+For MIG welding you use the opposite.
+A push angle is generally used.

-I hope you enjoyed my head to head assessment of flux core welding vs MIG welding and now agree that the welding method you choose to use depends on what you are welding.
+Did you enjoy my head to head assessment of flux core welding vs MIG welding?
+And now you know that the welding method you choose to use depends on what you’re welding.

-The type of metal, the kind of object you are welding.
-If it cannot be cleaned well or brought inside where you can MIG weld then your option when comparing the two is to flux core weld.
+The type of metal, the kind of object you’re welding.
+When it cannot be cleaned well or brought inside where you can MIG weld then your option when comparing the two is to flux core weld.